Euvaz/Squiddie/README.md

 ### Activating the virtual env

-You need to activate the virtual env before run the code `pipenv shell`
+You need to activate the virtual env before running the code `pipenv shell`

 You could also run the activation inline using the following method